jnthn/rakudo-debugger/README.markdown

 # A Command-line Frontend for Rakudo's Debugger

+**Before you use this:** this debugger UI, and the interanls it drives, have been superseded by the new MoarVM Remote Debug support.
+There are both [GUI](https://commaide.com/) and [command line](https://github.com/edumentab/p6-app-moarvm-debug) clients for it.
+It's unlikely this debugger interface will be further developed, and in time the API it draws on will likely be deprecated.
+This module was what I had time and resources to make happen when I did it.
+The VM-backed remote debug support that was since implemented is far better; it handles threads properly, can trace into the internals, etc.

 This is a command-line front-end for the Rakudo Debugger.
 When you build a current Rakudo Perl 6, you will get perl6-debug binaries that require this (or a compatible) module to be installed.